AEmmanouelides/LernaRepoEx/README.md

 ### `bootstrap`

-Installs the dependencies for all of the packages in the repository and links any cross-dependencies.
+Installs the dependencies for all of the packages in the repository and links any cross-dependencies

 ### `build`

-Builds all of the packages in the repository, in parallel.
+Builds all of the packages in the repository, in parallel

 ### `start`